 —Ovid, Elegy IV

-This cross is poorly documented, but it is also one that would be easy for home researchers to investigate further.
+This cross is poorly documented and it therefore cannot be taken for granted that such hybrids have ever actually occurred.
+However, it is also a cross that would be easy for home researchers to investigate further.
 The animals in question are small, readily available, and inexpensive.
 They can also easily be kept together in the same cage.
 Any well-documented offspring from this cross would be of especial scientific interest because the two parents belong to separate orders (Rodentia and Lagomorpha).
-If you choose to research this cross, please report your findings to the contact page of this website.
+If you choose to research this cross, please report your findings/videos/photographs to the contact page of this website.